fuinorg/event-store-commons/resilience-tasks.md

       `onEvent` returns makes delivery at-least-once - an event whose handler threw is redelivered.
 - [x] Reconnect config exposed through `Backoff` (initial/max delay, multiplier, jitter, max attempts);
       the scheduler is supplied and owned by the caller, as with `ViewSubscriptions`.
+- **Decided (2026-07-23): a `SUBSCRIBE_TO_NEW_EVENTS` subscription resumes as "new events", not gap-free.**
-- [ ] `SUBSCRIBE_TO_NEW_EVENTS` has no absolute anchor, so such a subscription is re-established as "new events" again and events written during the outage are not redelivered.
-Correct for a wake-up subscription (the catch-up pass reads them from its checkpoint), but it is not gap-free delivery.
+  It has no absolute anchor to count from, so events written during an outage are not redelivered.
+This is correct for the only consumer shape that uses it - a wake-up subscription, whose payload is ignored and whose catch-up pass reads from its checkpoint.
+Making it exact would require a stream position on `CommonEvent` or `Subscription`, i.e. an `esc-api` change every backend has to implement; that is not worth it for a signal that is explicitly allowed to be lossy.
+Revisit only if a consumer starts relying on subscription delivery itself for completeness.
-- [ ] The **initial** subscribe is deliberately not retried - a failure there fails the returned future so the caller sees why its wiring did not come up.
-Revisit if a consumer wants "wait for the store to appear" at startup.
+- **Decided (2026-07-23): the initial subscribe is not retried.** A failure there fails the returned future so the caller sees why its wiring did not come up; only a subscription that was once established is re-established.
+Retrying it would also make the returned future hang forever under the default unlimited `Backoff`, which is a worse failure mode than an honest error.
+A consumer that wants "wait for the store to appear" can retry the call itself - `cqrs-4-java` `ViewSubscriptions` already does.

 ### E2.
 Idempotency notes for append retries
 - [x] `WritableEventStore` (and the async twin) now document the contract: an `EscConnectionException`